GTA 6 fans suffer blow as Rockstar announces delay

-GTA 6 fans suffer blow as Rockstar announces delay to planned 2025 release
+GTA 6 fans suffer blow as Rockstar announces another hefty delay for upcoming game

 The sixth instalment of the popular motor game franchise was expected to be released sometime this fall